k-chrispens/rosetta-antibody-ddgs/README.md

 python harmonic_prerelax.py PATH_TO_PDB
 ```

 Now, to run the PyRosetta version of the script, use `predict_ddg_py.sh`.
 To run the RosettaScripts version, use `predict_ddg.sh`.
 I have listed the process for `predict_ddg_py.sh` here.
 Both take the same command line arguments, but the RosettaScripts version requires that you set the path to your RosettaScripts executable in `run_ddgs.py`.
+The PyRosetta version has the REF2015 score function as default, while the RosettaScripts version defaults to the Talaris score function.
+The PyRosetta version does not yet output PDBs like the RosettaScripts version.

 Running the script: